multibdoyle/a-new-york-city-food-diary/content/blog/la-burdick-concosts-a-chocolate-chip-cookie-masterpiece/index.md

 img: ./LABurdickCookie.jpeg # Add image post (optional)
 tags: [cookie, Soho] # add tag
 ---
-Surrounded by the chocolate bars and bon-bons in L.A.
-Burdick’s elegant Prince Street storefront, one could easily overlook the glass-domed stack of chocolate chip cookies by the register.
+Surrounded by the chocolate bars and bon-bons in <a href='https://www.burdickchocolate.com/' target='blank'>L.A.
+Burdick’s</a> elegant Prince Street storefront, one could easily overlook the glass-domed stack of chocolate chip cookies by the register.

 But cookie monsters, heed my call: L.A.
 Burdick bakes up one of the best cookies in the entire city.